- coping with stress

 - Think positively

 - Practice mindfulness or yoga

 What Line Leaders Can Do

-- Work with chaplains to help your unit members deal with moral dilemmas and traumatic events.
+- Work with chaplains to help unit members cope with psychological health concerns.

 - Give service members chances to share their spirituality with peers.

 About 700 military chaplains across all military branches are ready and available to help service members become or stay spiritually fit.
 Call Military OneSource at 800-362-9647 to find the chaplain nearest you.

 - Lists tips for staying spiritually fit